 1957

-Until 1986, she combined her artistic activity with an intense teaching commitment, collaborating with the Municipality of Reggio Emilia to introduce textile techniques in education.
-She also held weaving courses at the Lorenzo Mori Center in Trequanda, Radda in Chianti, Impruneta, the Gargonza Castle (Arezzo), Florence, and Abbadia San Salvatore (Siena).
+Until 1986, she combined her artistic practice with a strong engagement in teaching, collaborating with the Municipality of Reggio Emilia to introduce textile techniques into education.
+She also led weaving courses at the Lorenzo Mori Center in Trequanda, as well as in Radda in Chianti, Impruneta, Gargonza Castle (Arezzo), Florence, and Abbadia San Salvatore (Siena).

-For years, she has chosen a secluded life, away from social conventions, guided by a search for freedom and a profound connection with natural and cosmic laws.
-Reading—with Thoreau and Emily Dickinson among her main references—and weaving are at the core of her existence, along with her looms and her faithful dog Mosé.
+For years, she has embraced a secluded life, away from social conventions, driven by a quest for freedom and a profound connection with natural and cosmic laws.
+Reading—with Thoreau and Emily Dickinson as key inspirations—and weaving are at the core of her existence, alongside her looms and her faithful dog, Mosé.

 She lives between Rome and Sorano (Grosseto).